tbm/swahili-vocabulary/README.md

 ### Learn Swahili Bubble Bath Game

 A fun way to practice words is the [Learn Swahili Bubble Bath Game](https://play.google.com/store/apps/details?id=com.overpass.swahilibubblebathlite) on Android.
 Words needed to play this game are tagged with `Bubble-Bath`.
-Only numbers and animals are supported so far.
+Only some areas from the game are supported so far.